 For curious jazz newbies, the Tucson Jazz Festival is a fine introduction to a uniquely American music form.
 You can sample different styles of jazz, ranging from New Orleans Dixieland to bebop and fusion, with the diverse lineup of artists.
 There are free, small'ish gigs to drop in on and big concerts by great names of jazz.
 The centerpiece is the free Downtown Fiesta with multiple artists performing on various stages on Martin Luther King Jr Day, Monday, Jan.
 21, 2019.

-Downtown Tucson and the University of Arizona are walkable, easy to maneuver, and filled with convenient garage parking.
+Downtown Tucson and the University of Arizona are walkable and have convenient garage parking.
 There are top-notch restaurants with celebrity chefs and pubs and clubs in historic buildings loaded with charm.
 Ride the Sun Link Tucson Streetcar between Tucson Jazz Festival concert venues: Leo Rich Theater, Fox Tucson Theatre, MLK Stage Downtown, The Rialto Theatre, and Tucson Music Hall are in downtown, while Centennial Hall is on the University of Arizona campus.
 (Main photo by C. Elliott Photography)

 Tucson International Airport (TUS) is easy to get in and out of.
 It serves more than 3.4 million airline passengers annually.
 Nine airlines offer nearly 60 departures per day to 22 nonstop destination airports.
 Less than 10 miles south of downtown Tucson and the University of Arizona, the airport is convenient to major business and scenic destinations.